 The budget has always been used to encourage spending adherence, ensuring that expenditures do not exceed budget, and therefore complying with a legally adopted budget.
 The form of the budget historically set forth a "budget-to-actual" comparison statement.
-The General Fund budget adopted and amended by the City Council for the fiscal year ended June 30, 2022 projected \$5,637,564 and \$86,101 in revenues and other financing sources, respectively, and \$6,596,050 in expenditures.
-Actual General Fund revenues and other financing sources for the period were \$5,446,855 and \$176,692, respectively, which were \$100,118 less than budgeted.
-Revenue budget variances are largely the result of timing of revenue recognized for financial statement line items such as taxes and licenses as well as grants.
-Actual General Fund expenditures totaled \$6,629,733, slightly above budgeted amounts by \$33,683.
+The General Fund budget adopted and amended by the City Council for the fiscal year ended June 30, 2023 projected \$5,535,643 and \$1,209,925 in revenues and other financing sources, respectively, and \$6,835,003 in expenditures.
+Actual General Fund revenues and other financing sources for the period were \$5,311,909 and \$38,090, respectively, which were \$1,395,569 less than budgeted.
+Revenue budget variances are largely the result of the timing of revenue recognized for financial statement line items such as taxes and licenses as well as grants.
+Actual General Fund expenditures totaled \$7,030,356, above budgeted amounts by \$195,353.
 At times during the fiscal year, the City Council formally amends its budget to more closely match actual revenues and expenditures.
-A detailed analysis of the variance between actual results and budgeted amounts is included in the Budgetary Comparison Schedule - General Fund contained in the Required Supplementary Information section of the accompanying financial statements and is herein incorporated by reference.

-Management's Discussion and Analysis (continued) For the Year Ended June 30, 2022
+Management's Discussion and Analysis (continued) For the Year Ended June 30, 2023